Continuous integration and continuous deployment in SourceCraft

 The configuration file supports secrets.
 For details, see Using the value of a secret in CI/CD.

-See the templates repository in SourceCraft for the full specification of the .src.ci.yaml file.
+See the templates repository in SourceCraft for the full specification of the .sourcecraft/ci.yaml file.

 Trigger events (on)

-Under on, you can configure the repository events that will start the CI/CD workflows.
+Under on, you can configure the trigger events that will start the CI/CD workflows in the repository.

 Such events may include pushing changes to a remote repository branch or creating a pull request.